 Enjoy a Shakespeare play at the Folger or the National Shakespeare Theatre, a jazz concert at the Warner Theatre, a big-name concert at DAR Constitution Hall, or an opera at the Kennedy Center.

-Getting In: Theatre tickets are separately priced and are not included with the Washington DC Explorer Pass.
+Getting In: theatre tickets are separately priced and are not included with the Go Washington DC pass.

 Take in a Movie

 Looking to go old school with your date?
 Take in a movie at one of the city’s many popular movie theatres!

 We particularly recommend the Loew’s in Georgetown, which is located right on the Georgetown Waterfront Park – one of the most romantic spots in the entire city.

 After the movie, stop in the Hershey’s Ice Cream store next door for a treat.
 Take your cone on a walk down the Georgetown boardwalk for some scene-setting natural beauty, especially at sunset.